-The Company operates its food business through operating divisions and wholly-owned or majorityowned subsidiaries that are organized into three core business segments: branded consumer foods, agro-industrial products and commodity food products.
+The Company operates its food business through operating divisions and wholly-owned or majority-owned subsidiaries that are organized into three core business segments: branded consumer foods, agro-industrial products and commodity food products.

-Branded consumer foods (BCF) segment, including our packaging division, is the Company's largest segment contributing about 79.0% of revenues for the fiscal year ended September 30, 2012.
+Branded consumer foods (BCF) segment, including our packaging division, is the Company's largest segment contributing about 80.8% of revenues for the fiscal year ended September 30, 2013.
 Established in the 1960s, the Company's branded consumer foods segment manufactures and distributes a diverse mix of salty snacks, chocolates, candies, biscuits, bakery products, beverages, instant noodles and pasta and tomato-based products.
 The manufacture, distribution, sales and marketing activities for the Company's consumer food products are carried out mainly through the Company's branded consumer foods division consisting of snack foods, beverage and grocery groups, although the Company conducts some of its branded consumer foods operations through its majority-owned subsidiaries and joint venture companies (i.e. Nissin-URC and Hunt-URC).
-The Company established URC Packaging Division to engage in the manufacture of bi-axially oriented polypropylene (BOPP) films for packaging companies.
+The Company established URC Packaging division to engage in the manufacture of bi-axially oriented polypropylene (BOPP) films for packaging companies.
 The BOPP plant, located in Batangas, began commercial operation in June 1998 and holds the distinction of being the only Integrated Management System ISO-certified BOPP plant in the country today, with its Quality ISO 9001:2008 and Environmental ISO 14001:2004 Standards.
-URC also formed Food Service and Industrial Division that supply BCF products in bulk to certain institutions like hotels, restaurants, and schools.
+URC also formed Food Service and Industrial division that supply BCF products in bulk to certain institutions like hotels, restaurants, and schools.

 In 2004, the Company introduced and manufactured ready-to-drink tea in PET bottles, C2.
 The Company expanded the beverage product line to include functional beverages such as fitness and energy drinks.
 In 2006, the Company supplied certain flexible packaging materials to BCF through its wholly-owned subsidiary, CFC Clubhouse Property, Inc. In 2008, the Company acquired General Milling Corporation's (GMC) Granny Goose brand and snacks line which further expanded its snacks product lines.
 In December 2009, the Company likewise acquired the coffee plant facilities of GMC to add capacities to its existing coffee business.
-In 2012, the Company has finalized the acquisition of sugar mill located in Negros Oriental (formerly known as Tolong sugar mill) from Herminio Teves & Co., Inc. (HTCI) to further expand its sugar milling business.

 Majority of the Company's branded consumer foods business is conducted in the Philippines.
 In 2000, the Company began to expand its BCF business more aggressively into other Asian markets, primarily through its subsidiary, URC International and its subsidiaries in China: Shanghai Peggy Foods Co.
 Ltd., Guangzhou Peggy Foods Co.
 Ltd., and URC Hongkong Co.
 Ltd.; in Malaysia: URC Snack Foods (Malaysia) Sdn.
 Bhd. and Ricellent Sdn.
 Bhd.; in Thailand: URC (Thailand) Co.
 Ltd.; in Singapore: URC Foods (Singapore) Pte.
-Ltd.: Acesfood Network Pte, Ltd. in 2007 and Advanson International Pte, Ltd. in 2008; in Indonesia: PT URC Indonesia.
-In 2006, the Company started operations in Vietnam through its subsidiary URC Vietnam Company Ltd. and URC Hanoi Company, Ltd. in 2009.
+Ltd.: Acesfood Network Pte, Ltd. in 2007 and Advanson International Pte, Ltd. in 2008; in Indonesia: PT URC Indonesia; in Vietnam: URC Vietnam Company Ltd. in 2006 and URC Hanoi Company, Ltd. in 2009.
 In August 2012, the Company acquired the remaining 23% non-controlling interest of URC International making it a wholly owned subsidiary.
-The Asian operations contributed about 28.3% of the Company's revenues for the fiscal year ended September 30, 2012.
+In 2013, the Company, through its international subsidiaries, incorporated the following entities: Continental Milling Co.
+Ltd. in Thailand, URC (Myanmar) Co.
+Ltd. in Myanmar and URC Central Co.
+Ltd. in Vietnam.
+The Asian operations contributed about 27.2% of the Company's revenues for the fiscal year ended September 30, 2013.